Disestablishment of the Istanbul Slave Market

-The Disestablishment of the Istanbul Slave Market was an Imperial firman or ferman (decree) issued by Sultan Abdülmecid I in 1847.
+The Disestablishment of the Istanbul Slave Market was an Imperial decree (firman; ferman) issued by Sultan Abdülmecid I in 1847.
 The edict closed the public slave market in the Ottoman capital of Istanbul.
 The reform was a cosmetic one and removed the visible slave trade in the capital by moving it from the street to indoors, thereby making it less visible to foreign criticism during the Tanzimat modernization era.

 Background and firman

 It was one of a number of reforms that officially abolished slavery in the Ottoman Empire, including the Firman of 1830, Disestablishment of the Istanbul Slave Market (1847), Suppression of the slave trade in the Persian Gulf (1847), the Prohibition of the Circassian and Georgian slave trade (1854–1855), Prohibition of the Black Slave Trade (1857), and the Anglo-Ottoman Convention of 1880.

 The Firman was issued at a time when the Ottoman Empire was subject to growing diplomatic pressure from the West to suppress the slave trade and slavery in the Ottoman Empire.
 In the 1840s, the slave market in Istanbul was the biggest in the Ottoman Empire and Europe.
 Slaves were trafficked to it from the Circassian slave trade, the Trans-Saharan slave trade, the Red Sea slave trade and the Indian Ocean slave trade.

 The public sale of slaves in the Ottoman capital shocked foreign visitors from the West and created bad publicity for the Ottoman Empire, which was painted as barbaric.
 In the market bazaar for female slaves, the Avret Pazarları, for example, slave girls were exposed naked on the auction block and tied in position for prospective buyers to inspect.

 The edict ordered the closure of the public slave market in Istanbul.
 The slave market was closed from December 1846, during the 1846–1847 financial year.
 The edict resulted in the end of the visible slave market in Istanbul.
 The consequence was that the slave market in Istanbul was no longer visible to foreign visitors or the subject of criticism and bad publicity, contributing to a more modern image of the Ottoman capital consistent with the modernization efforts of the Tanzimat era.